PanPapag/Hashing-and-search-for-vectors-and-polygonal-curves/README.md

          ├── grid_lsh
          ├── project_hybecube
          ├── project_lsh
-    ├── datasets              # Plethora of datasets for vectors and curves ├── results               # Output directory for the experiments ├── scripts               # All scripts to compile and run the experiments ├── vectors               # The code structure for curves
+    ├── datasets              # Datasets and query files for vectors and curves ├── results               # Output directory for the experiments ├── scripts               # All scripts to compile and run the experiments ├── vectors               # The code structure for curves